john-k-walton/Prologue-Oscillators/README.md

 **XD and NTS are on hold for now, I hadn't had enough testing on either to determine what the problems are. now that's I've spent some time, and found discrepancies, i'm going to have to go back and recalibrate controls.**

 ---------------
-**[8/7/25]** RC4 release soon. takes a while to play through all these models while testing. found Additive had a hard crash on one Prologue but only intermittant crash on the other.
-Additive and Particle are the most CPU intensive. removed some function call thrashing and coverted calls to global variables. now Additive works fine, and Particle is back in play. also more manual updates.
+**[NEW][8/7/25]** RC4 release soon. takes a while to play through all these models while testing. found Additive had a hard crash on one Prologue but only intermittant crash on the other.
+Additive and Particle are the most CPU intensive. removed some function call thrashing and coverted calls to global variables. also, Matrix Modulation with LFO us a Unipolar LFO for better modulation enveloping. now Additive works fine, and Particle is back in play. also more manual updates.

 **[6/8/25]** RC3 release published. click on Releases to the right to download binaries and manual or follow this link https://github.com/john-k-walton/Prologue-Oscillators/releases/tag/plaits